DappDevs/presentations/content/how-to-dappdev.md

 Last but most importantly, you have to participate in the community.
-This not only means joining many different online communities and sharing your thoughts and learnings as you chug from the fountain of crypto knowledge, but also gathering in person, like we're doing here today, and discussing with people face-to-face.
+This not only means joining many different online communities and sharing your thoughts and learnings as you chug from the fountain of Crypto knowledge, but also gathering in person, like we're doing here today, and discussing with people face-to-face.
 One of the biggest issues we are trying to solve with our organization is providing a means for this community to get together and help each other succeed.